LOOSE-LIPS/loose-lips-2.0/src/routes/blog/vinicius-honorio-signal-feat-leodosreis-sisyphon013/index.md

   label Sisyphon is rewriting the rules of the format for its upcoming Hammahalle compilation, replacing the classic double vinyl with a real piece of the club instead.
-In fact the latest Hammahalle release is handmade and reflects Sisyphos&rsquo; long standing commitment to [...]Read More...
+In fact the latest Hammahalle release is handmade and reflects Sisyphos’ long standing commitment to [...]Read More...
 published: true
 tags: premiere
 featured: false